 Another very new resort (opened in 2014) with a great scenic location, if you don't mind being miles from anywhere!
 A few years ago when Cape Yamu started being developed we took a drive to explore and I was not happy.
 A beautiful natural headland covered in concrete and cranes.
 Of course now it looks totally amazing and I'd be very happy to stay a night or three here.
 Oh, by the way - it's not at all cheap!
 Cape Yamu is on the east coast of Phuket (a long way from the main west coast beach areas), and the views are truly superb.
 There are 79 rooms plus 27 private villas.
 With this kind of resort you always see reviews from people who have not looked at a map.
 YES, it's a remote location.
 For sure there are not many restaurants around this area - if you want to see Phuket or eat out you need a taxi or a rental car.
 What you pay for seclusion and luxury.

 • Point Yamu Resort - Information, Reviews & Booking

 Renaissance is one of the Marriott owned resorts north of Phuket Airport at Mai Khao Beach.
 Renaissance has been on this blog before as part of the Best Luxury Phuket Resorts list and was also in the Top 10 Hotels for 2017.
 Mai Khao beach is still really quiet and unless you stick to only the various Marriott hotel restaurants you'll need transport or taxis to get to other places.
 Rent a car, explore, drive just a few minutes from here and you're over the bridge into Phang Nga province.
 Ideal for a few days of relaxation or a quiet base for exploring the Phuket area!

-• Renaissance - Information & Booking
+• Renaissance - Information, Reviews & Booking

 8. Amari Phuket (Patong Beach)